TryGhost/docs/content/install/source.md

 ---

-## Create Github forks
+## Create GitHub forks

 First you'll need to make forks of both the [Ghost](https://github.com/tryghost/ghost) and [Ghost-Admin](https://github.com/tryghost/ghost-admin) respositories.
-Click on the fork button right at the top, wait for a copy to be created over on your personal Github account, and you should be all set!
+Click on the fork button right at the top, wait for a copy to be created over on your personal GitHub account, and you should be all set!

 ![Fork](/images/setup/fork.gif)